-General limits apply to most Saskatchewan public waters.
-However, some waters are managed with special regulations that further restrict angler harvest or activity.
+General limits apply to most provincial Crown waters in Saskatchewan.
+However, some provincial Crown waters are managed with special regulations that further restrict angler harvest or activity.
 These exceptions to the general regulations must be complied with when fishing any of the listed waters.

 Limit refers to the maximum number and size of fish you are allowed to retain or have in your possession.
 Anglers may possess no more than one limit of each fish species at any time.
 This includes fish that are eaten or given away for that particular day, as well as all fish that are at your camp, being transported by or for you, or fish that are in storage.